Version effective date: 21 November 2021

 If you use any third party service with the Services (for example, BambooHR, Namely, Slack or Workday integrations or a web browser), you acknowledge that third party service may access or use the Customer Data.
 Culture Amp will not be responsible for any act or omission of the third party, including such third party’s use of Customer Data.
 Culture Amp does not warrant or support any such third party service, and you should contact that third party for any issues arising from your use of the third party service.

 2 Fees and Payments

-You agree to pay Culture Amp any fees for each Service you purchase or use, in accordance with the pricing and payment terms presented to you for those Services in the Service Terms.
+You agree to pay Culture Amp any fees for each Service you purchase or use, in accordance with the pricing and payment terms presented to you for those Services in the Service Order.
 Except as indicated in this Agreement or required by law, fees paid by you are not refundable.

 (a) the overdue amounts are due to Culture Amp’s billing inaccuracies; or

 (b) you have sought to resolve a dispute using the dispute resolution process in clause 13.1 and that process is still active.

 Unless stated otherwise in the Service Order, all fees for Services exclude sales tax, GST, VAT, or other similar taxes.
 Except for any income taxes payable by Culture Amp, you are responsible for all other taxes or duties payable under applicable law relating to the Services provided under this Agreement, including any penalties or interest.
 If Culture Amp is required to collect or pay any taxes on your behalf, we will invoice you for those taxes unless you provide us with valid evidence that no tax should be invoiced.

 In the course of using the Services, you or your Users may transfer to us Customer Data containing personal data.
 You agree and consent to the use, transfer, processing, and storage of Customer Data in accordance with this Agreement and any applicable law.